Validation of User Licenses

 begin

-// Actions to perform when the validation was unsuccessful, for instance display an error
+// Actions to perform when the validation is unsuccessful, such as displaying an error message and exiting the publication

 ShowMessage("Could not validate your license.
 Please ensure you have a valid subscription");